-Each series object contains a buffer, which is in charge of handling all data that has yet to be flushed - new writes and bootstrapped data.
-To accomplish this, it keeps mutable “buckets” of encoders (for new writes) and immutable blocks (for bootstrapped data).
+Each series object contains a buffer, which is in charge of handling all data that has yet to be flushed - new writes and bootstrapped data (used to initialize a shard).
+To accomplish this, it keeps a list of “buckets” per block start-time, which contains a list of mutable encoders (for new writes) and immutable blocks (for bootstrapped data).
 M3TSZ, the database’s encoding scheme, is designed for compressing time series data in which each datapoint has a timestamp that is larger than the last encoded datapoint.
 For metrics workloads this works very well because every subsequent datapoint is almost always after the previous one.
 However, out of order writes will occasionally be received, for example due to clock skew.
 When this happens, M3DB will allocate a new encoder for the out of order datapoints.
 These encoders are contained in a bucket along with any blocks that got bootstrapped.

-Upon a flush (discussed further below), all data within a bucket gets merged and its version gets incremented - the specific version it gets set to depends on the number of times this block has previously been flushed.
+Upon a flush (discussed further below), all data within a bucket gets merged and its version gets incremented - the new version depends on the number of times this block has previously been flushed.
 This bucket versioning allows the buffer to know which data has been flushed so that subsequent flushes will not try to flush it again.
-It also indicates to the clean up process (also discussed below) that that data can be evicted.
+It also indicates to the cleanup process (also discussed below) that that data can be evicted.